annaweronica/european-news-service/README.md

 #UX

-Target audience:
+Target audience:<br>

-The user who is interested in latest news from certian country within certain category.
+The user who is interested in latest news from *Country* within *Category*.
-The user can choose among:
+The *Country* user can choose among:
     - Sweden as default country,
     - Poland,
-    - United Kingdom (named England here) and
+    - United Kingdom (named England here)
+    - Ireland
-    - Ireland.
+    - France.
 The list of the countries is a subject to be extented.

-There are six categories for each country to choose from:
+There are six categories for each *Country* to choose from:
     - Business
     - Entertainment
     - Health